Multi-Scale Node Embeddings for Graph Modeling and Generation: Introduction

-Two hallmarks of real-world graphs are 1) \textit{low density} (sparsity) and 2) \textit{high triangle density}, where there are many triangles incident to low-degree vertices \cite{2020_impossibility_of_low_rank_red_Seshandhri}.
-It was recently proven that \textit{linear} node embedding methods, such as node2vec \cite{2016_Grover_n2v}, are not capable of reproducing the triangle density \cite{2020_impossibility_of_low_rank_red_Seshandhri}.
-To overcome this drawback, LogisticPCA \cite{2020_LPCA_Chanpuriya} optimized the vectors for a \textit{non-linear} logistic function.
-Furthermore, Chanpuriya et colleagues proposed the ``symmetric'' LogisticPCA (LPCA) \cite{2021_symLPCA_Chanpuriya} to deal with undirected networks (see \autoref{sec:LPCA_main}).
+Two hallmarks of real-world graphs are 1) \textit{low density} (sparsity) and 2) \textit{high triangle density} - many triangles incident to low-degree vertices.
+Meet them both is challenging, as proven in \cite{2020_impossibility_of_low_rank_red_Seshandhri}.
+In particular, every \textit{linear} node embedding methods, such as node2vec \cite{2016_Grover_n2v}, is not capable of reproducing the triangle density of a real network with a low embedding dimension -even with an a posteriori application of a non-linear activation function.
+Nevertheless, the problem can be solved by \textit{directly} maximizing the likelihood of a \textit{non-linear} logistic function - see LogisticPCA (LPCA) \cite{2021_symLPCA_Chanpuriya}.

-As mentioned, a phenomenon can be studied at different scales.
-By combining nodes into communities we go from a microscopic to a coarse grained scale.
-Nevertheless, most of the models, e.g. LPCA, regard a network only at one scale, providing the optimal \textit{embeddings} for that level.
-If nodes were merged into communities, the block-\textit{vectors} have to be recomputed.
-In other words, the two sets of vectors are completely unrelated, as if the models see the two networks as realizations of two distinct \textit{processes} - even though it is not the case. there is no prescription to use the node embeddings from a lower level to create an embedding for a community.
-For this reason, we would refer to this class of models as ``single-scale'' models (SSM).
+As mentioned, a phenomenon may be studied at different scales depending on the resolution level one has access to (see \autoref{fig:MSNE_ResQuest}).
+Specifically, by combining nodes into communities, one goes from a microscopic to coarse grained scales.
+Nevertheless, the majority of the models, e.g. LPCA, regard a network only at one scale, providing the optimal embeddings for that level.
+If nodes were merged into communities, the block vectors have to be re-fitted, implying that these two sets of vectors, e.g. at level $ \ell = \left\{0, 1\right\}$, happened to be completely unrelated as if the models were describing two distinct \textit{processes} - even though we know it was not the case.
+Moreover, if one wants to re-use the lower-level embeddings, there is no prescription to create an embedding for a community (see \autoref{SI:Inconsistency_LPCA}).
+For this reason, we are going to call this class of models as ``single-scale'' models (SSM).